codygarrelts/oracle-eye-2026/README.md

 # Oracle Eye v2.6

-Built by Cody Garrelts — Dolphin-qualified ETV3 (USS Greeneville SSN-772)
+Built by Cody Garrelts — Dolphin-qualified ETV3
-December 2025 — one 25-hour death trance with Grok & Claude

 This single Python file:
 - Runs on any Windows laptop (your Navy i7 does 75 FPS)